Know How to Proceed with IELTS Test Remark Process

-- You can re-sit for the IELTS Exam
+- You can reappear for the IELTS Exam.

-- You can make a request to get your IELTS Test re-scored
+- You can request to get your IELTS Test re-scored.

-Yes, you can get your test remarked if you didn’t achieve the score you were expecting.
+Yes, you can get your IELTS test remarked if you are not satisfied with your achieved score.

-- The process of remarking the test is officially known as Inquiry on Results
+- The process of IELTS Test remarking is officially known as Enquiry on Results (EoR).

-- You must apply for rescoring within 6 weeks after obtaining your original test result i.e. the test centre must receive your application for remarking within 6 weeks
+- You must apply for re-scoring within six weeks after obtaining your original test result, i.e., the test centre must receive your application for remarking within six weeks.

-- The process of remarking takes around 7 weeks
+- The process of remarking takes around seven weeks.

-- If there are any changes to your score, your Remark Fees will be refunded
+- If there are any changes to your score, your IELTS Remark Fees will be refunded.

 How is the IELTS Test Remarked?

-If you are not satisfied our IELTS Results, you can apply for Enquiry on Results (i.e. consider remarking your test) at your test centre.
+If you are not satisfied your IELTS Results, you can apply for Enquiry on Results (i.e. consider remarking your test) at your test centre.

-- Your test is rescored by senior examiners who are unaware about the original marks awarded to you for each module
+- Your test will be re-scored by senior examiners who are unaware of the original marks awarded to you for each module.

 - Your test centre is then notified about the re-mark result